 This will give you a lot of the information that you require to assess your current physique.
 It will also help you gauge progress as the program goes on.

 To reveal your abs you are almost certainly going to have to lower your body fat percentage.

-Dropping body fat is only possible when you are in a calorie deficit, in other words you are consuming less calories than you are burning.
+Dropping body fat is only possible when you are in a calorie deficit.
+In other words, you are consuming fewer calories than you are burning.
 You need to stay in this deficit for quite a while if you want to drop a significant amount of fat.

 To create a deficit you first need to find out how many calories you should be consuming to maintain weight.
 This can be done using a weight loss calculator such as this .

 Once you have found your maintenance level you can work out how many calories you need to drop so that you can lose weight.

 A deficit of 100 calories per day will get you slow and steady results.
 Whereas a deficit of 500 calories should get you much quicker results (but can cause its own issues).

 Remember there are three ways to create a calorie deficit.
 You can reduce your food intake, you can maintain your food intake but increase your calories burned (by adding exercise), or you can combine both.
 Reduce food intake and increase exercise.

 Remember that you need quite a lot of calories to fuel your workouts.
 If you take the third option, don’t massively reduce calories and plan on exercising at a high intensity.

 Don't forget that there are supplements available designed to help make cutting fat easier.